davedittrich/lim-cli/docs/packet-cafe.rst

 You can use ``docker ps --filter 'name=packet_cafe'`` to see the Packet Café containers (and their status) by their name.
-The command ``lim cafe containers`` produces a table with just those containers having the label ``com.docker.compose.project`` set to ``packet_cafe`` and returns a standard Unix exit code of ``0`` (success).
+The command ``lim cafe containers show`` produces a table with just those containers having the label ``com.docker.compose.project`` set to ``packet_cafe`` and returns a standard Unix exit code of ``0`` (success).
 If the Packet Café Docker containers are not running, a message to that effect is returend and an exit code of ``1``